 The Best Adjustable Safety Razor: Our Picks

 Welcome!
 In this post, we'll discuss adjustable safety razors.
-We'll detail what they are, why they're fantastic, and why you may want to use them.
-Then we'll detail each of our reviews, and hopefully we'll be able to find the best adjustable safety razor for your morning shave.
-We'll start at the beginning:
+We'll start with our favorite models, and then, if you're new to adjustables, we'll detail what they are, why they're fantastic, and why you may want to use them.
+Hopefully somewhere in here, we'll be able to find the best adjustable safety razor for your morning shave.
+Alright, amigos, let's get right to it:

 Believe it or not, there aren't really too many adjustables on the market, and the ones that have been made are mostly manufactured by a company called Merkur, in Solengen, Germany.
 There's one other model we like—the Parker—and we'll include that in our discussion below.

 Fun fact before we continue: "Merkur" is German for "Mercury," like the planet, which is actually named after the god Mercury in Roman mythology, who was the god of trade and profit.
 Good to know!
 First razor:

 Best Beginner Adjustable Safety Razor: The Merkur Futur

 The Merkur Futur Adjustable Safety Razor is, perhaps, one of the best-known adjustables on the market.
 It's got a shiny chrome finish, a solid handle with a recessed area for your index finger, and a 1-to-6 aggressive-ness setting that's easy to use.
 Its heft makes it feels like it's doing the cutting for you, and very little pressure needs to be used.